azra-l/festival-fanatic/README.md

 * Ranking of manually festival list, headliner - has more 10x more weight, secondary headliner?? -  hax 5x more weight, others etc..
 Maybe even how many times they’ve listened to the artists
 * Filter festivals by geographic region (store GPS coordinates of festival) and genres, etc.
 * Display a feed of the artist’s social media such as Instagram or Twitter
+* Display a Google Map with tacks connected to each festival

 ## Break down 2 minimal requirements into ~2-5 smaller tasks!